 \subsection{Cultural Diversity}

 Unlike the Western-oriented metrics reported in Section~\ref{sect:results_west}, cultural diversity metrics present an entirely different picture.
-We observe \emph{notable} gains when scaling the size of the dataset from 10 billion to 100 billion examples in Table~\ref{tab:culture_standard_setup}.
-For example, scaling training data from 10 billion to 100 billion examples yields substantial gains on Dollar Street 10-shot classification task, where ViT-L and ViT-H see absolute improvements of 5.8\% and 5.4\%, respectively.
-These gains outperform the typical improvements (less than 1\%) observed on Western-oriented 10-shot metrics by a large margin.
+We observe \emph{significant} gains when scaling the size of the dataset from 10 billion to 100 billion examples.
+For SigLIP-H/14, this is shown in Table~\ref{tab:main_mini}, and the full results are provided in Appendix~\ref{appendix:scaling_law}.
 Using Wilcoxon's signed rank test, we obtain a $p$-value of 0.002, indicating a statistically significant evidence at the 99\% confidence level.